spike/CompetitiveProgramming/resources/README.md

 They have good prepared problems, but they only have 36 problems.

-Also, you can use our [meetup](https://www.meetup.com/bayareaalgorithms) discord server to find mock interview partners.
+Also, you can use our [meetup](https://www.meetup.com/bayareaalgorithms) discord server to find mock interview partners or study partners.

 ### Running your tests locally